Penetration Testing

 Metasploit for Pentester: Database & Workspace

 In this series of articles, we are focusing on the various mechanisms of the Metasploit Framework that can be used by Penetration Testers.
-Today we are going to learn about the workspace and database commands of the Metasploit Framework.
+Today, we are going to learn about the Metasploit Database and Workspace commands of the Metasploit Framework.

 Table of Content